How To Record Bank Deposits in QuickBooks Online

-Before recording a deposit, you must record the receipt of customer checks as Undeposited Funds (in new QuickBooks Online accounts, it has a default name of Payments to Deposit), which we demonstrate in previous courses.
-Our prior tutorial on how to receive payments covers how to record the receipt of checks from customers when an invoice was issued, while our guide on how to create online sales receipts shows how to record the receipt when no invoice was issued.
+Before recording a deposit, you must record the receipt of customer checks as Undeposited Funds (in new QuickBooks Online accounts, it has a default name of Payments to Deposit), which we demonstrated in previous courses.
+Our prior tutorial on how to receive payments covers how to record the receipt of checks from customers when an invoice was issued while our guide on how to create online sales receipts shows how to record the receipt when no invoice was issued.

 Why use Undeposited Funds?